OFB Mobile App

 Documentary letter of credit

-Documentary letters of credit are the most reliable way to settle in international trade for both importers and exporters of goods.
+Documentary letters of credit are among the most reliable settlement methods in international trade, providing security for both importers and exporters.

-A documentary letter of credit is the obligation of the bank that opened the letter of credit (the issuing bank) on behalf of the buyer to pay the agreed amount to the seller, subject to the provision of the documents specified in the letter of credit to the seller.
+A documentary letter of credit is a commitment by the issuing bank, made on behalf of the buyer, to pay the seller a specified amount upon presentation of documents stipulated in the letter of credit.

-3. The issuing bank issues a letter of credit for the advising bank.
-The advising bank makes an advising letter of credit for the exporter.
+3. The issuing bank opens the letter of credit through the advising bank, which notifies the exporter.

-4. The exporter sends the goods to the importer, and the documents to the advising bank.
+4. The exporter ships the goods to the importer and submits the required documents to the advising bank.

-5. The advising bank sends the documents to the issuing bank.
+5. The advising bank forwards the documents to the issuing bank.

-6. The issuing bank makes the payment to the advising bank.
-The advising bank makes the payment to the exporter.
+6. The issuing bank makes payment to the advising bank, which then pays the exporter.

-7. The issuing bank sends the documents to the customer - the importer of the goods.
+7. The issuing bank provides the documents to the importer (the buyer).